Iran, Hezbollah Aid Yemen Rebel Strikes: Saudi-led Coalition - UrduPoint

 "Huthi attacks are perpetuating the conflict, prolonging the suffering of the Yemeni people, and endangering the Saudi people alongside more than 70,000 US citizens residing in Saudi Arabia," Washington's embassy to Riyadh said in a statement.

-Ludovic Pouille, the French ambassador to Riyadh, on Twitter offered condolences to families of the victims of the "barbaric Huthi attack".
+Ludovic Pouille, the French ambassador to Riyadh, on Twitter offered condolences to families of victims in the "barbaric Huthi attack".

 The coalition has intensified its air strikes on Sanaa, including last week on what it called "military targets" at the airport.